Parklands Telephone Lines

 - request by letter to the surgery.

-the surgery aim to process your prescription request in 2 days. there may be circumstances where this may not be possible.
+The surgery aims to process your prescription request in 2 days, provided this is received before 12.30.
+There may be circumstances where this may not be possible.
+Prescription requests received after 12.30 will not be processed until the following day.

 Why is this happening?